scheckley/online-retail/README.md

 computing resource and the algorithm served me well in terms of speed and accuracy, compared with XGBoost).

+** Note: ** There are a few plots made using Plotly which don't render in the repository view of the notebook.
+You will have to clone and run it locally to see them.
+I'll see if I get time to build Altair versions.

 ## ToDo:

  * complete the NLP section to build categories for the free text description of items.